The office conducts a variety of assessments. Project outcomes have been significant and include:

 • "This experience has made me feel more connected with Buffalo State.
 This also made me value others."

 Assessment is conducted on the impact of service-learning experiences on students’ ability to articulate insights into their own cultural values and biases and how these differ from those in the group(s) served in the service-learning experience.
-A 2015-2016 survey found
+A 2018 survey found:

 Assessment is also conducted to determine the impact of service-learning on the development of skills identified as mediating factors for educational success (self-esteem, empowerment, prosocial behaviors, motivation, engagement, relationships, and sense of belonging).
 Buffalo State students exhibit improvements in skills, academic learning, and civic responsibility comparable to this national research.

 The office conducts annual surveys of community partners to determine how service-learning impacts and influences the partners, and how service-learning can continue to improve its goal of creating meaningful and impactful reciprocal partnerships.
-In a 2016 partner survey, 100% of partners indicated that the partnership impacted their organization in one or more positive ways, including improvements in meeting community needs, increases in number of clients served, increases in number of services offered, new ideas brought by students, and assistance in meeting organization’s mission and goals.
-100% of community partner respondents were also satisfied with their service-learning partnerships.
+In a 2021 partner survey, 72% of partners indicated that the partnership impacted their organization in one or more positive ways, including improvements in meeting community needs, increases in the number of clients served, increases in the number of services offered, new ideas brought by students, and assistance in meeting the organization’s mission and goals.
+97% of community partner respondents were satisfied with their service-learning partnerships, and 100% would work with a service-learning course again.

-• 100% of faculty respondents (N=21) agreed or strongly agreed with the statement, “Service-learning helps to fulfill Buffalo State's mission.”
+• 80% of faculty respondents agreed or strongly agreed with the statement, “Service-learning helps to fulfill Buffalo State's mission.”

 Back to Top